-Jeff Robbins is entering his eighth season as an assistant coach on Eddie Radwanski’s staff.
+Jeff Robbins is entering his tenth season as an assistant coach on Eddie Radwanski’s staff.
 Robbins also serves as recruiting coordinator and is responsible for coaching field players as well as set pieces, and team tactics.

 Robbins is responsible for the nationally ranked recruiting classes Clemson continues to bring in, including nine newcomers in 2017 from eight different states.
 He was key in signing the thirteen special seniors from 2016, who joined the squad in 2013 and have played a critical role in turning the program over their four years, totaling 47 wins and being recognized as one of the most decorated classes in Clemson history.

 The 2016 squad claimed the program’s first ACC Regular Season title since 2000, as well as the first NCAA Sweet 16 berth since 2006.
 Four field players earned All-ACC recognition in 2016 including Sam Stabb who was named to the All-ACC Second Team.
 Emily Byorth led the team in the classroom earning her second consecutive Academic All-American honor, and was one of six field players to earn Academic All-ACC honors.

 Prior to his time at Clemson, Robbins was the first assistant at UNC Greensboro from 2008-2010 and was a volunteer assistant in 2007, during which time the Spartans won four consecutive Southern Conference regular season titles, advanced to the NCAA Tournament two times and achieved a national ranking as high as 10th (in the 2010 final regular season poll).
 During his time with the Spartan program, Robbins maintained many responsibilities, including the organization of team travel, office management, monitoring academic progress, recruiting and player evaluation, scouting, team training, coaching and game planning.